obiwanjacobi/Zsharp/docs/types/array.md

 // is the rest of arr1 concatenated, or zero used for missing values in arr2 (producing negative results)?
 ```

+> TBD: For array arithmetic (arithmetic that is applied to each item in the array) we could generate simd/vector code that does multiple items in one instruction.

 ---

 > TBD